What is melanoma skin cancer?

 Melanoma is a cancer that starts in a certain type of skin cell.
 To understand melanoma, it helps to know about the normal structure and function of the skin.

 The skin is the largest organ in your body.
 It does many different things, such as:

-- Covering the internal organs and helps protect them from injury
+- Covering the internal organs and helping protect them from injury

 - Serving as a barrier to germs such as bacteria